opnsense/docs/source/manual/reverse_proxy.rst

 **Upstream, Backend**

 A single or multiple servers which can be used for load balancing the client request to.
-All servers used in an upstram must act equally (same protocol etc.) but do not need to run on the same port.
+All servers used in an upstream must act equally (same protocol etc.) but do not need to run on the same port.

 **Upstream Server, Backend Server**